Columbus Dog Bite Lawyer

 Many of us are dog owners.
 We love our dogs, and many of us consider them family members.
 They can be a source of happiness, affection, and emotional fulfillment.
 However, dogs are still animals, and occasionally, they attack.
 According to the Centers for Disease Control (CDC), over 4.5 million Americans are bitten by dogs yearly.
 Because of their powerful jaws and sharp teeth, dogs can cause severe lifelong injuries.

-If you or a loved one has suffered dog bite injuries, you need a knowledgeable and aggressive Columbus dog bite Lawyer on your side.
+If you or a loved one has suffered dog bite injuries, you need a knowledgeable and aggressive Columbus personal injury lawyer on your side.
 The skilled team of dog bite injury lawyers at Slater & Zurz has over 100 years of collective experience fighting for the rights of dog bite injury victims.
-We have in-depth knowledge of Ohio’s dog bite laws and strategies to get our client’s maximum compensation for their losses.
+We have in-depth knowledge of Ohio’s dog bite laws and strategies to get our clients maximum compensation for their losses.
 We welcome you to contact our firm to schedule a free consultation with one of our skilled lawyers, where we will discuss your situation and explain your rights and legal options.

 Ohio Dog Bite Laws